 FTR's MAC address.

-RSNE sent in the Beacons transmitted by the AP with MAC address equal to A1 field of message 1.
+RSNE sent in the Beacons transmitted by the AP with MAC address equal to A1 field of the first message(#691).

-RSNXE sent in the Beacons transmitted by the AP with MAC address equal to A1 field of message 1.
+RSNXE sent in the Beacons transmitted by the AP with MAC address equal to A1 field of the first message(#691).

 the body of the second message with MIC field of the FTE set to 0.

-Include MIC in the FTE rather than set it to 0 as described in 13.8.3 (FT authentication sequence: contents of second message).
+Include the(#694) MIC in the FTE rather than set it to 0 as described in 13.8.3 (FT authentication sequence: contents of second message).

 Otherwise, an FTR shall not include a Diffie-Hellman Parameter element in the second message of the FT protocol.